 If you need to return the entire claim payment to MHCP, use MN–ITS to void the claim.
 The amount will be deducted from a subsequent remittance advice.
 Claims that are voided after Timely Billing requirements cannot be resubmitted for payment.

-If you need to void a claim because one of the following situations apply, follow the step below:
+If you need to void a claim because one of the following situations applies, follow the step below:

 After the void is completed, MHCP will report RA01 on your RA in the reversal section.

-Lead agency void request for adjusting service authorizations/agreements, see Void Waiver and Alternative Care (AC) Service Claims.
+For a lead agency void request for adjusting service authorizations or agreements, see Void Waiver and Alternative Care (AC) Service Claims.

-ACT/ARMHS/Day treatment: see ACT under Billing (just before chart) for reversal requests due to denial.
+Assertive Community Treatment (ACT), adult rehabilitative mentail health services (ARMHS), or day treatment: see Billing in the ACT section (just before chart) for reversal requests due to denial.

 HIPAA requires providers and payers to use a standardized electronic RA (X12N 835) transaction.
 MHCP adopted the HIPAA standards for electronic and paper RAs.